web2py/py4web/docs/chapter-06.rst

 Context is a shared object which contains:

 - content['fixtures']: the list of all the fixtures for the action.
-- context['processed']: the list of fixtures that called `on_request` previouly within the request.
+- context['processed']: the list of fixtures that called `on_request` previously within the request.
-- context['exception']: the exception raised by the action or any previous fuxture logic (usually None)
+- context['exception']: the exception raised by the action or any previous fixture logic (usually None)
 - context['output']: the action output.

 `on_success` and `on_error` can see the current `context['exception']` and